JoeyStanley/real/resources.md

 * Plotting special characters or unique fonts can be tricky.
 [Yixuan Qiu](https://statr.me)'s tutorial *[showtext: Using Fonts More Easily in R Graphs](https://cran.rstudio.com/web/packages/showtext/vignettes/introduction.html)* can help you with that.

 * [George Bailey's](http://www-users.york.ac.uk/~gb1055/) excelent workshop materials for visualizing vowel formant data can be found [here](http://www-users.york.ac.uk/~gb1055/sociophonetics_workshop/index.html).

+* Not sure what kind of data visualization you should use, try [*From Data to Viz](https://www.data-to-viz.com) to help you find the most appropriate plot for your data.